begh-azka/google-cloud-learning/9_VPC/3_Interconnect/README.md

 ## Direct Peering
 - Connect customer network to google network using network peering.
-- Not a GCP Service.
 - Not recommended.
-Low level.
+Low level network connection.
+- Traffic Routed using BGP.
+- Does not use GCP objects.

 ## Shared VPC
 - **Scenario:** Your organization has multiple projects.
 You want resources in different projects to talk to each other.
 How to allow resources in different projects to talk with internal IPs securely and efficiently?